Gift Links: Cape Town City midfielder joins Danish side Aarhus GF | Goal.com

 "I had heard good things about the chairman John Comitis.
 I knew Cape Town City is the club that could take me to Europe.
 I developed so much here.
 I can’t thank the club enough," said Links to the club.

-Links joins a long list of young South African footballers who continue to move to Europe to further their playing careers in recent years.
+Links joins a long list of young South African footballers to move to Europe to further their playing careers in recent years.